matthew1809/find-a-quote/README.md

 ## Find a quote
 This is is a short and sweet ReactJS example of how quick and easy it is to build search using Algolia, specifically their InstantSearch libraries.
-It uses a standard quotes dataset with a custom attribute added called popularity, each record has a random popularity between 1 and 10.
+It uses a [standard quotes dataset](https://github.com/JamesFT/Database-Quotes-JSON) but with a custom attribute added called popularity (each record has a random popularity between 1 and 10).

 ## Functionality
 This app uses a number of the InstantSearch widgets: